MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/v1-breaking-changes.md

 ---
-title: "Breaking API changes in version 1.0 | Microsoft Docs" ms.author: "pablocan"
+title: Breaking API changes in version 1.0 | Microsoft Docs
+description: Describes how to break API changes in version 1.0 of Bing Maps for Android and iOS and provides additional references. ms.author: pablocan
 ---

 # Breaking API changes in version 1.0